 Smoking, which can lead to any of the above risk factors, is perhaps the most significant risk factor for impotence related to arteriosclerosis.

-Chronic high levels of blood sugar associated with diabetes mellitus often damage small blood vessels and nerves throughout the body, which can impair nerve impulses and blood flow necessary for erection.
-About 60% of men with diabetes experience impotence.
+Chronic high levels of blood sugar associated with diabetes often damage small blood vessels and nerves throughout the body, which can impair nerve impulses and blood flow necessary for erection.
+About 60 percent of men with diabetes experience impotence.

 Over 200 commonly prescribed drugs are known to cause or contribute to impotence, including drugs for high blood pressure, heart medications, antidepressants, tranquilizers, and sedatives.
 A number of over-the-counter medications also can lead to impotence.
 Long-term use of alcohol and illicit drugs may affect the vascular and nervous systems and are associated with erectile dysfunction.

 Hormone disorders account for fewer than 5 percent of cases of impotence.
 Testosterone deficiency, which occurs rarely, can result in a loss of libido (sexual desire) and loss of erection.
 Among other conditions, an excess of the hormone prolactin, caused by pituitary gland tumor, reduces levels of testosterone.
 Hormone imbalances can also result from kidney or liver disease.

 Spinal cord and brain injuries (e.g., paraplegia, stroke) can cause impotence when they interrupt the transfer of nerve impulses from the brain to the penis.
 Other nerve disorders, such as multiple sclerosis (MS), Parkinson's disease, and Alzheimer's disease, may also result in impotence.

 Pelvic Trauma, Surgery, Radiation Therapy